 How to overcome your fears blogging

 As I end this long rumination on blogging anxiety, here’s a recap of the things that have helped me overcome my fears, in case you need them too:

 First, work on the things within your control.

 There are many things about blogging that you couldn’t possibly cover all at the same time, you have to tackle the ones within your control.
 Declutter your old blog and freshen up your design, or maybe consider starting a new blog if you feel like you’re at a dead-end with the old one.

 Restrategize.
 Start dreaming again.
 Work on one item at a time, one small step every day.
 The world does not need to see your progress, the most important thing is you see your own progress and you honor it.

-Train your mind to focus on the right motivations and the right voices.
+Then, train your mind to focus on the right motivations and the right voices.

 Review your WHY and remember to whom and for whom you’re doing this for.
 And choose the voices that you will allow to influence or affect you in your creative process.
-In this digital age, you will always find someone who disagrees with the way you do things (especially if you spend so much time scrolling your Facebook feed).
+In this digital age, you will always find someone who will disagree with the way you do things (especially if you spend so much time scrolling your Facebook feed).
 You don’t need that kind of distraction.
 Log off Facebook or delete the apps from your phone if that’s what it takes.

 Which brings me to my last point.

 The problem with not seeing these fears for what they are is, as creatives, we become too hard on ourselves when we couldn’t get ourselves to create anything.
 But when we acknowledge the existence of these fears and finally understand what’s draining our creativity, then we know how to deal with them and how to actually overcome.